renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Renovate often needs to use third party binaries in its PRs, e.g. `npm` to update `package-lock.json` or `go` to update `go.sum`.
 By default, Renovate will use a child process to run such tools, so they need to be pre-installed before running Renovate and available in the path.

-Renovate can instead use "sidecar" containers for third party tools when binarySource=docker.
+Renovate can instead use "sidecar" containers for third-party tools when `binarySource=docker`.
 If configured, Renovate will use `docker run` to create containers such as Node.js or Python to run tools within as-needed.
 For this to work, `docker` needs to be installed and the Docker socket available to Renovate.